kaz-yamada/Calendar-booking-app/readme.md

 ## Option 1: use .env files

-Add your project id, client id and client secret to the .env file under "PROJECT_ID", "CLIENT_ID" and "CLIENT_SECRET" respectively
+Add your project id, client id and client secret to the .env file under "PROJECT_ID", "CLIENT_ID" and "CLIENT_SECRET" respectively.
+Just follow the format of the  `.env.example` file

 ## Option 2: use json file